Tips to stay safe this summer

 Securing your home and property

 Whether you intend on spending your summer at home or travelling, it is important to remain vigilant of property crime thieves.
 Surrey RCMP’s Property Crime Target Team recommends locking your front doors and windows, and keeping garage doors closed, even if you are home or spending time in the backyard.
 If you are going on vacation take some precautions such as stopping regular newspaper deliveries or have a neighbor collect your mail.
 Also setting up indoor lights to turn on and off automatically on timers could deter a thief.
-You can learn more about how to protect your home and property during an upcoming webinar on June 30 with our Property Crime Unit (pre-register here).
+See more safety tips here.

 Don’t leave kids or pets left in vehicles

 Your car is basically a miniature greenhouse and temperatures can skyrocket extremely quickly inside.
-Don’t leave children or pets in parked vehicles.
 Parking in the shade or slightly cracking the window does not make it safe.
 On an average summer day, the inside of a parked vehicle can reach a dangerously high temperature of over 38 degrees Celsius in minutes.

 Plan your trip accordingly and, if you need to make a "quick stop" then, for the health and safety of your child, take your child with you even if it means getting them out of their car seat.
 Heat stroke can occur very quickly and unexpectedly in children and pets causing symptoms such as dizziness, disorientation, agitation, confusion, sluggishness, seizure, loss of consciousness, and/or death.